Joyce Harper: Public engagement

-In 2017 she organized the first Purple Tent events, to bring women together to celebrate being a woman.
+In 2017, she organised the first Purple Tent events, to bring women together to celebrate being a woman.

 Annually the Institute for Women's Health holds a week of activities for International Women's Day and Harper has been involved every year.
 She has participated in a debate on social egg freezing, debate on reproductive genetics and given two UCL lunch hour lectures on International Women's Day.

 Harper visits a number of schools and gives lectures on careers in science, applying to university, IVF, genetics and all aspects of women's health from the menstrual cycle to the menopause.

 She also gives public talks and discussion groups on all aspects of women's health, including Wellbeing Over 40 and Career and Motherhood.
 She runs corporate workshops for women.

 Art projects

 The Empty Project: Louse Wilson.
 Louise makes visual and multi-sensory site-specific performances, walks and installations that seek to articulate, reflect upon and transform significant life-events.
-Joyce was involved in Warnscale - a landmark walking performance, reflecting on In/Fertility and childlessness.
+Harper was involved in Warnscale, a landmark walking performance, reflecting on In/Fertility and childlessness.
 Warnscale is an area of fells to the south of Buttermere Lake.
 Walking art book published in May 2015.

 25 Years of Techno Art by Abdul Haqq.
 Featured in this book.
 Published 2014.
 A third earth book.

-Appeared on album notes for Underground resistance – Interstellar fugitives.
+Appeared in album notes for Underground resistance – Interstellar fugitives.

 Designing sex: Adam Peacock.
 Adam is artist in residence at the London School of Fashion.
-Joyce participated in a discussion event.
+Harper participated in a discussion event.
 The project is ongoing.